 Each week, students receive their reading material via email in the form of a pdf PowerPoint presentation.
 It is full of pictures and information detailing the week’s work.
 The students are also added to a closed Google Group to facilitate discussions and are able to ask questions about things they did not understand in the weekly material.
 Amanda Lawrence, Mississippi State Pathology Department, is on standby for the duration of the course to answer any questions the participants may wish to ask.

-At the end of each week’s material is a quiz and at the end of the entire course there is a final exam.
-Only the students who successfully complete the weekly quizzes AND the final exam with 100% correct answers are awarded with the seal and a certificate of completion.
+At the end of each week there is a quiz to review the material covered.
+A final exam at the end of the four-week course reinforces what has been learned.
+Only the students who successfully complete the weekly quizzes AND the final exam with 100% correct answers are awarded the seal and a certificate of completion.